nextcloud/documentation/admin_manual/configuration_server/antivirus_configuration.rst

 Enabling the Antivirus App for Files
 ------------------------------------

-Simply go to your Nextcloud Apps page to enable it.
+Place the ``files_antivirus`` app into the ``apps`` directory of your Nextcloud server.
+Then the app shows up on the Nextcloud Apps page where it simply can be enabled.

 .. figure:: ../images/antivirus-app.png